-Nasal Obstructions in Princeton, NJ
+Nasal Obstructions in Princeton and Monroe, NJ

 An obstruction inside the nose can hamper airflow and make breathing difficult.
 To discover the source of your obstruction, visit board-certified otolaryngologist Dr. Scott Kay, FACS, at his Central New Jersey area clinic.
 Our practice serves residents throughout the area including Princeton and Plainsboro.